Intermittent Fasting | Breaking a Fast | Chew Gum | Sugar-Free | Candy

 Is sugar-free hard candy allowed during Intermittent Fasting?

 A traditional candy is almost 100% carbohydrates (*).
-Therefore, we do not need to discuss further whether candies with sugar break a fast.
+Therefore, we do not need to discuss whether candies with sugar break a fast.

 Accordingly, candies have only one essential task: they provide consumers with an extremely sweet taste.